niklaskks/api-docs/source/index.md

 ### Endpoint
 `GET /v1/content-project/{CP_ID}/`

-In the example you have to exchange `{CP_ID}` with a valid content project id.
+In the example you have to exchange `{CP_ID}` with a valid Content Project ID.

 ### Access generated content

-To get to your content, all things with their content can be listed as follows:
+To get your generated content, all things with their content can be listed as follows:

 `GET /v1/content-project/{CP_ID}/thing/`